 So, Get Involved!

 Submit an application as a musician, artist, vendor or local business participant.
-Or come along to Surry Hills Markets (first Saturday each month, Shannon Reserve 10am to 2pm) to join in creating public art and performance projects like The Most Amazing Devonshire Tea Party, Ever!(2017), The Popping Pom Poms, the Blanket Story Project (2015) or now internationally famous – Surry Sock Puppets (2015).
+Or come along to Surry Hills Markets (first Saturday each month, Shannon Reserve 10am to 2pm) to join in creating public art and performance projects like the extensive 2017 Double Take Arts Program, The Most Amazing Devonshire Tea Party, Ever!(2017), The Popping Pom Poms, the Blanket Story Project (2015) or now internationally famous – Surry Sock Puppets (2015).